-The shaded area in the following graph indicates the area to the right of x.
-This area is represented by the probability P(X > x).
-Normal tables provide the probability between the mean, zero for the standard normal distribution, and a specific value such as x_1 .
+The shaded area in the following graph indicates the area to the right of x_1 .
+This area is represented by the probability $P(X > x_1)$.
+Some normal tables provide the probability between the mean, 0 for the standard normal distribution, and a specific value such as x_1 .
 This is the unshaded part of the graph from the mean to x_1 .

 Because the normal distribution is symmetrical, if x_1 were the same distance to the left of the mean the area, probability, in the left tail, would be the same as the shaded area in the right tail.
-Also, bear in mind that because of the symmetry of this distribution, one-half of the probability is to the right of the mean and one-half is to the left of the mean.
+Also, bear in mind that because of the symmetry of this distribution, 0.5 of the probability is to the right of the mean and 0.5 is to the left of the mean.